 Frequently Asked Questions

 The Center for Social Concern is excited for your interest in our Student Initiatives!
 We understand you may have some additional questions about your classification.
 Please read the Frequently Asked Questions below.
-If you still find that you have additional questions, contact the Center for Social Concern at firstname.lastname@example.org or (410) 516-4777.
-Those connected with existing student groups can also contact our Group Management Interns at email@example.com or your CSC staff advisor.
-The Center for Social Concern will also be offering Group Management office hours throughout the rest of the year to support students through this process.
+If you still find that you have additional questions, contact the Center for Social Concern at email@example.com or (410) 516-4777.
+Those connected with existing student initiatives can also contact our Group Management Interns at firstname.lastname@example.org, your CSC staff advisor, drop by and chat with us during walk-in office hours.

 Still have questions?
 Contact email@example.com or call (410) 516-4777.